Mercedes boss Toto Wolff reacts after George Russell stripped of Belgian GP win

 Russell’s car was weighed after the race and was found to be 1.5kg under the permitted weight in the regulations.

-As a result, Russell’s team-mate Lewis Hamilton takes the victory but a dream one-two finish for the Mercedes team is taken away from them.
+As a result, Russell’s team-mate Lewis Hamilton takes the victory but a dream one-two finish for Mercedes is revoked.

 “We have to take it on the chin,” Mercedes team principal Wolff said.
 “A mistake has happened and a one-two would have been a great result going into the summer break.